brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 If there are any thoughts coming to your mind that you want to share, feel free to reach out to me on via [Twitter](*https://twitter.com/brendt_gd) or [e-mail](mailto:brendt@stitcher.io).

+Special thanks to [/u/ImSuperObjective2](*https://www.reddit.com/user/ImSuperObjective2) on Reddit for proof reading this post.

+---